Geographies of Children, Youth and Families Research Group (GCYFRG) – CALL FOR SESSION PROPOSALS

 Call for Papers: Nordic Geographers Meeting (NGM2017)

-There are three call for papers for the Nordic Geographers Meeting (please see below for more details).
+There are four call for papers for the Nordic Geographers Meeting (please see below for more details).

 - ‘Inequalities and the geographies of children and young people: new approaches and debates’

 - ‘Young People’s Counter-Politics in Urban Space’

 - ‘Austerities, economic crises and neoliberalisms: experiences of children, young people and families’